Taiwan leader meets US Speaker despite China warnings

 US House Speaker Kevin McCarthy has hosted Taiwanese President Tsai Ing-wen in California, becoming the most senior US figure to meet a Taiwanese leader on US soil in decades and stressed the need to speed up arms deliveries to Taiwan in the face of increasing threats from China.

-McCarthy – the third highest ranking official in the US leadership hierarchy – and other Republican and Democratic lawmakers met Tsai at the Ronald Reagan Presidential Library in Simi Valley, California, on Wednesday despite threats of retaliation from China, which claims self-ruled Taiwan as its own.
+Mr McCarthy – the third highest ranking official in the US leadership hierarchy – and other Republican and Democratic lawmakers met Ms Tsai at the Ronald Reagan Presidential Library in Simi Valley, California, on Wednesday (US time), despite threats of retaliation from China, which claims self-ruled Taiwan as its own.

-The Chinese foreign ministry quickly denounced the meeting, accusing the United States of colluding with separatists seeking “Taiwan independence” and saying that it has been breaching its commitments over the island.
+The Chinese foreign ministry quickly denounced the meeting, accusing the US of colluding with separatists seeking “Taiwan independence” and saying that it has been breaching its commitments over the island.

-Tsai thanked the US Congress for standing by Taiwan when democracy was under threat and said she had cited former US president Reagan in telling McCarthy and other Republican and Democratic lawmakers of her belief that “to preserve peace, we must be strong”.
+Ms Tsai thanked the US Congress for standing by Taiwan when democracy was under threat and said she had cited former US president Ronald Reagan in telling Mr McCarthy and other Republican and Democratic lawmakers of her belief that “to preserve peace, we must be strong”.

 The meeting came at a time of deteriorating US-Chinese relations and rising concern among Western officials that China could attempt to take Taiwan by force in the coming years.